GluuFederation/docs-casa-prod/docs/source/administration/localization.md

 As an example, if the browser was configured to use U.S. English, the locale will be `en_US`.
 This means that files ending in  `_en_US.properties` will be considered first.
 Then, the country suffix is removed and thus `_en.properties` is looked up.
 Finally the non-suffixed ones are considered, that is, the default label files bundled with Casa.

-Additionally, end users can pick the language of their preference by selection a language item from the dropdown list appearing at the bottom of any Casa page.
+Additionally, end users can pick the language of their preference by selecting a language item from the dropdown list appearing at the bottom of any Casa page.
 The list is only shown if there are two or more languages available to display.

 ## Localization in plugins